GeorginaCarlisle/inspiring-young-writers/README.md

 As a **user** I can navigate intuitively through the site, so that I can quickly access the areas I need.
 (64)

 - Initially this was going to be handled as part of other user stories.
 However, I then later decided it would sit better as a user story in it's own right.

+As the **site admin** I can approve feedback so that only feedback that I have checked will be published for other users to see.
+(75)

+- This user story was added after the decision not to implement the flag system during this phase of the project was taken.
+The lack of this plus only having very basic validation in place to protect against harmful content meant that the platform was vulnerable and therefore unsafe.
+In order to maintain safety I decided that all feedback would need to be approved by admin.

 </details>